fsharp/fslang-design/drafts/FS-1146-scoped-nowarn.md

 # Detailed specification

 1. The compiler shall recognize a new *compiler directive* `#warnon` (to be added to §12.4 of the F# spec).

 2. `#warnon` shall have warning numbers as arguments in the same way as `#nowarn` (including non-string arguments (RFC-1147)).

-3. Functionality
-   - In the following, we use the term NOWARN for a `#nowarn` directive for a certain warning number.
+3. In the following, we use the term NOWARN for a `#nowarn` directive for a certain warning number.
 Similarly, we use WARNON for a `#warnon` with the same warning number.

    - NOWARN and WARNON shall disable/enable the warning until eof or a corresponding WARNON / NOWARN

    - Compiler defaults (system defaults and compiler flags) shall be valid outside of scopes defined by
      - NOWARN - WARNON pairs
      - WARNON - NOWARN pairs